proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 * The first object is the name of the test.
 In this case, the test name is `dom_int`.
 * The next object, `params`, includes the necessary parameters for the test.
 * `test`: Tells Arrow which file to execute
 * `page`: Tells Arrow against which page to execute.
-The `page` value can be a local mock page served by arrow_server, or an HTTP End-Point
+The `page` value can be a local mock page served by arrow_server, or an HTTP endpoint
 * `group`: Allows you to *group* your tests for execution.
 Each test `file` contains a set of tests or assertions.
 At the time of creation, tests do not have a context (at least not implied).
 A `group` gives those test `files` context, enabling you to execute only a given set of tests during a given execution.

 Executing using a Test Descriptor